-- Writing Key Competency HIST 202, 321, 340, 345, 347, 361, 363, 366, 367, 371, 373, 380, and 381 serve as writing-intensive courses for majors. - Speaking Key Competency Students may fulfill the speaking competency in any 300-level course.
+- Writing Key Competency HIST 202 and most 300-level courses in History serve as writing-intensive courses for majors. - Speaking Key Competency Students may fulfill the speaking competency in any 300-level course.
 Arrangements must be made with the instructor at the beginning of the term, with notification sent to the Registrar upon completion of the required work. - Information Literacy & Informed Use of Technology Managing information has always been central to the historical enterprise.
 History majors have a special obligation to adapt traditional skills to the new electronic revolution.
 They must cultivate skills in searching electronic catalogs and databases, organizing text, audio and visual media, evaluating the quality of historicallyfocused websites, and presenting historical materials effectively.
 HIST 285 plays a prominent role within the major in developing these skills, but they are addressed in most other history courses as well.